hhandika/clicov/README.md

     <br><img src='static/screenshot-2.png'></br>
 </p>
 <hr/>
 Clicov is multi-platform command line app to track COVID-19 cases.
-The data are available the global and per country COVID-19 cases.
+The data are available for global and per country COVID-19 cases.
 The U.S cases are also available in per state basis and include positive and negative testing results.

 ## Installation